webframp/gestalt-informant-presentation/intro/01_slide.md

 * an instance or example of such a unified whole.

-.notes first, maybe a definition is in order. who's heard of the term "gestalt"? it's about how we sort the complicated mass of information our eyes (and other senses) constantly feed our brain.

 <!SLIDE center bullets incremental transition=growX>

 * in art:
 * ![art gestalt](../img/design-gestalt2.png)
 * the unified whole is different from the sum of the parts

-.notes used in both art and psychology

 <!SLIDE center bullets incremental transition=growX>
 * in psychology: